 Here are some quick and easy troubleshooting tips to try just in case you run into any issues with your tether cable not properly connecting your camera and computer.

-• CONNECT TO A DIFFERENT PORT ON YOUR COMPUTER
+- CONNECT YOUR CABLE TO A DIFFERENT PORT ON YOUR COMPUTER

-• TRY WITH A NEWLY FORMATTED MEMORY CARD IN YOUR CAMERA
+- TRY WITH A FRESHLY FORMATTED MEMORY CARD IN YOUR CAMERA

 I hope this post was helpful for you!
 If you are considering getting started with shooting tethered for your food photography, you definitely won’t regret it.
-Reach out with questions anytime!
+Reach out with questions any time and be sure to follow me on Instagram!

 READ MORE ABOUT: MY SIMPLE OVERHEAD SETUP FOR FOOD PHOTOGRAPHY